aubreypwd/wpkickstart/components/README.md

 Now, even from another [service](/services/README.md) you can call this component via `app()->my_service->my_component`.

 You can even (if you want to) attach components to `app()` via the same method we attach a [service](/services/README.md) to `app()` if you wanted to.
 Components are reusable tools meant to help services.

+__________

+The idea behind components are incredibly mobile groups of classes, javascript, css, etc _as a tool_ that can move around project to project.
+Components are grouped into folders because they, themselves, may also have their own `js` and `css` and dependencies that all move around with the component.